 We try to make the application process as simple and as fast as possible for our international applicants.

 How you apply is determined by your current location and what you are choosing to study:

-To help you acquire and develop the appropriate skills, concepts and knowledge needed to succeed in the LLM for Law, our course uses a variety of teaching and learning methods.
+We use various teaching and learning methods to help you acquire and develop the appropriate skills, concepts and knowledge needed to succeed in your studies.
+Our blended learning and teaching style includes online delivery and engagement where appropriate.

 If your first degree is not in law or your first language is not English, we strongly encourage you to take International Business Law as your first option.
-This module will provide you with an overview/foundation of understanding of the principles of legal systems.
+This module will provide you with an overview/foundation in the principles of legal systems.

 The modules listed below may be a mixture of compulsory and optional.
 You may not have the opportunity to study all the modules shown as part of the course.

 Fundamental Academic Legal Skills and the English Legal System

 Public International Law